Colleen Bjerknes, ARM

 Managing Principal at Firestorm Global LLC

 Tim Femister is the Managing Principal of Firestorm Global, a trusted cybersecurity firm.
 He is an experienced industry executive and thought leader with deep domain expertise in information security, specifically in public education.
 As a frequent speaker and presenter, he is comfortable addressing large audiences on complex and emerging topics.
-He has been featured in Forbes, NBC, Lifetime, CRN, CIO Dive, and other media outlets, as well as at various industry conferences.
-Tim’s most recent Forbes article is entitled, “The Rising Threat of Cyber Attacks on K-12 Schools.”
-Previously, he was the CEO of a private equity-backed technology services firm and a corporate executive for a ~$2B IT solutions provider.
-A Southern California native, Tim is fiercely passionate about helping education organizations establish secure digital experiences that empower safe learning.
+He has been a presenter and contributor to ACBO, CASBO, MS-ISAC, Forbes, NBC, Lifetime, and other outlets.
+Tim's most recent Forbes article is entitled "The Rising Threat of Cyber Attacks on K-12 Schools."
+Previously, he was the CEO of an equity-backed technology services firm and a corporate executive for a national IT solutions provider.
+A southern California native, Tim is fiercely passionate about helping education organizations establish secure digital experiences that empower safe learning.

 Ann-Marie Gabel